CS2103AUG2016-T17-C1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-User enters task to be added
+1. User enters task to be added
-To-Do-List adds task
+2. To-Do-List adds task
-To-Do-List shows task is added
+3. To-Do-List shows task is added
 Use case ends

 **Extensions**

 1a.
-Proposed allocation time is not available
+Proposed allocation time is not available<br>
 1a1.
-To-Do-List reports that proposed time is not available 1a2.
-User enters another time
+To-Do-List reports that proposed time is not available<br>
+1a2.
+User enters another time<br>
-Use case repeats 1a until user proposes a suitable time or chooses to add task without allocating time Use case resumes at step 2
+Use case repeats 1a until user proposes a suitable time or chooses to add task without allocating time<br>
+Use case resumes at step 2<br>

 1b.
-Given time input is invalid
+Given time input is invalid<br>
 1a1.
-To-Do-List shows an error message and an input example 1a2.
-User enters another time
+To-Do-List shows an error message and an input example<br>
+1a2.
+User enters another time<br>
-Use case repeats 1a until user proposes a suitable time or chooses to add task without allocating time Use case resumes at step 2
+Use case repeats 1a until user proposes a suitable time or chooses to add task without allocating time<br>
+Use case resumes at step 2<br>